huggingface/diffusers/docs/source/en/using-diffusers/inpaint.md

 ### Image-to-image-to-inpaint

 You can also chain an inpainting pipeline before or after an image-to-image pipeline.
-Depending on the position (first or last) of the inpainting pipeline in the chain, you can use it to make sure the image is ready for the image-to-image pipeline or you can use it to fix and modify the output from the image-to-image pipeline.
+Depending on the position (first or last) of the inpainting pipeline in the chain, you can use it to make sure the image is ready for the image-to-image pipeline or you can use it to edit its output.
 This example uses the inpainting pipeline last.

-Begin by generating an image with the image-to-image pipeline:
+Begin by generating an image of a castle with the image-to-image pipeline:

 ```py
 import torch